 Make a Separate List Of Your Music Industry Contacts

-If applicable, make sure you have a separate list for your industry contacts so you can appropriately target the messaging for that audience.
+If applicable, make sure you have a separate list for your industry contacts as a music publicist so you can appropriately target the messaging for that audience.
 This includes booking agents, promoters, agents, labels, and managers.

 3. Get Your Email and Newsletters in Order